meta-soul/MetaSpore/demo/ctr/README.md

 ```
 Moreover, we use the training data of the first 5 days provided by the competition as the training set, and the test data provided by the first day as the test set.

-We will update the code of this part as soon as possible.
+We will update the related code as soon as possible.

 ### Initialize the configuration files for models
 First, upload the [schema](schema) to you S3 storage.